 - WealthWorks, “Volunteering & Charitable Giving” (Spring, 2013).

-- Pleased to be notified by SlideShare that my presentations were in the top 5% “most viewed” during 2013.
+- I was notified by SlideShare that my presentations were in the top 5% “most viewed” during 2013.

 - Click on the photograph to reach my presentation on SlideShare for the AFP DFW Philanthropy Conference (June, 2013), at the Irving Convention Center.